Batticaloa Municipal Council: History

 Batticaloa was administered by a local board between 1884 and 1932.
-The city was promoted to an Urban Council with eight wards in 1933.
-The number of wards was increased to 10 in 1944.
-In 1956 the territory of the council was increased as well as the number of wards to 14.
-The council was merged with Manmunai North – East (Northern Portion) Village Council in 1967 and promoted to a Municipal Council.
-BMC had 19 wards.
-The first mayor of BMC was Chelliah Rajadurai, the local Member of Parliament.
+In 1933 the town was upgraded to an Urban Council with eight wards.
+The number of wards was increased to ten in 1944.
+In 1956 the territory administered by the council was expanded and the number of wards was increased to fourteen.

+In 1967 the council was merged with the Manmunai North – East (Northern Portion) Village Council and elevated to the status of a Municipal Council.
+Following this change, the Batticaloa Municipal Council (BMC) consisted of 19 wards.
+The first mayor of the BMC was Chelliah Rajadurai, who also served as the Batticaloa Member of Parliament.

-The council was dissolved in 1974 and administered by special commissioners until 1983 when local elections were held.
-All members of the council resigned shortly after the election.
-Batticaloa was once again administered by special commissioners, this time until 1994 when local elections were held.
-In 1988 BMC absorbed Valaieravu Rural Council.
-The council was dissolved on 31 March 1999.
-Special commissioners administered the city until 2008 when elections were held.
+The council was dissolved in 1974 and the city was subsequently administered by special commissioners until local government elections were held in 1983.
+However, all members of the council resigned shortly after the election.
+Batticaloa was again placed under the administration of special commissioners until local elections were held in 1994.

+In 1988 the BMC absorbed the Valaieravu Rural Council, increasing the administrative area under its jurisdiction.
+The council was dissolved again on 31 March 1999, after which the city continued to be administered by special commissioners until municipal elections were held in 2008.